123marvin123/Open-Pawn/README.md

 * don't upload your local MySQL database or connection informations - for this please use the mysql_data.inc.
 You can find it in the folder "include/Info"

-When you changed the connection information in mysql_data.inc.
-Open the git shell and push this:
+When you changed the connection information in mysql_data.inc.\r\n Open the git shell and push this:\r\n

-`git update-index --assume-unchanged include/Info/mysql_data.inc`

-This will stop tracking the mysql_data.inc filefor in the commits.
+`git update-index --assume-unchanged include/Info/mysql_data.inc`\r\n This will stop tracking the mysql_data.inc file in the commits.